-The scale of the unit allows educators to connect big ideas across learning actitivies and content, thus fostering networked learning in students.
+The scale of the unit allows educators to ask essential questions across learning actitivies and content, thus fostering networked learning in students.
 Furthermore, unit design can take advantage of the freedom and flexibility that is often afforded by grade-level curriculum standards in order to sequence content within one school year in a manner that best sparks student interest and achieves understanding.

 Students will understand that . . .

 U1.
 Our everyday behaviors and experiences have many causes, some of which go all the way back to their evolutionary origins.

 U2.
 Humans have been shaped by natural selection and cultural evolution to have an elaborated capacity to cooperate beyond kin.